Innofactor/PluginRegistration/README.md

 Contents of the Folders
 -----------------------

-<span id="_Microsoft_Dynamics_CRM_Connector_fo" class="anchor"><span id="_Installation_Instructions" class="anchor"></span></span>The PluginRegistration folder contains the complete source code and Microsoft Visual Studio 2010 project files for the sample program.
+The PluginRegistration folder contains the complete source code and Microsoft Visual Studio 2010 project files for the sample program.
 The images folder contains bitmap files for the icons used in the program.

 Installation Instructions
 -------------------------